 TGbn editor: Change the second and third paragraphs as follows:

-The Special User Info field is identified by an AID12 value of 2007 and is optionally present in a Trigger frame that is generated by an EHT AP.
+The Special User Info field is identified by an AID12 value of 2007 and is optionally present in a Trigger frame that is generated by an EHT or UHR AP.

-NOTE 1—An EHT AP does not use the value 2007 as an AID for any STA associated to it (see 35.15.1 (Basic EHT BSS operation)).
+NOTE 1—An EHT or UHR AP does not use the value 2007 as an AID for any STA associated to it (see 35.15.1 (Basic EHT BSS operation) and 37.3 (UHR BSS operation)).

 TGbn editor: Change the sixth paragraph as follows:

-The Special User Info field, if present, is located immediately after the Common Info field of the Trigger frame and carries information for the U-SIG field of a solicited EHT TB PPDU.
+The Special User Info field, if present, is located immediately after the Common Info field of the Trigger frame and carries information for the U-SIG field of a solicited EHT or UHR TB PPDU.

 TGbn editor: Change Figure 9-90d and a following paragraph as follows: